 Thanks for reading my Merida Mexico travel guide!
 I hope all the above tips were helpful for planning your trip.
 May you have any questions please leave me a comment and I see whether I can help you.

 In total I traveled around Yucatan Peninsula for more than 2 months.
-Go to my destination Mexico page to find about 20 blogs about traveling in Yucatan with complete travel guides for places like Puerto Morelos, Costa Maya Mahahual, Rio Lagartos, Isla Holbox and many more travel inspiring blogs.
+Go to my destination Mexico page to find about 20 blogs with Yucatan Peninsula travel tips including complete travel guides for places like Puerto Morelos, Costa Maya Mahahual, Rio Lagartos, Isla Holbox and many more travel inspiring blogs.

 If the above Merida travel tips were helpful please consider helping me in return by sharing the link of this blog post somewhere on the internet.
 Every pin on Pinterest, share on Facebook or tweet on Twitter is very much appreciated.
 Thank you so much in advance!